ignacya/FlySearch/README.md

 More details in the documentation.

-### Models

-FlySearch supports testing several models.
-To test them, you can use on of our examples (discussed in the `Examples` section) and change the `model` parameter appropriately:
-* OpenAI models.
-To use it, prefix your model argument with `oai-` and then use OpenAI's model name (e.g. `oai-gpt-4o`).
-* Gemini family models (e.g. gemini-2.0-flash.
-To use it, set `model` flag to `gemini-2.0-flash`).
-Note that we use Gemini models using compatibility mode with OpenAI format -- as of now, this unfortunately tends to fail with Gemini 2.5 Pro.
-Pull requests fixing that issue are welcome.
-* Anthropic models.
-To use it, prefix the model name with `anthropic-`, e.g. `anthropic-claude-3-5-sonnet-20241022`.
-* Any models behind a VLLM API.
-If model name does not match any of the above, it is assumed to be a VLLM model.
-OpenAI protocol is used to communicate with the model.
-For example, to use Gemma3-27b hosted on [DeepInfra](https://deepinfra.com/), you need to configure `.env` file with `VLLM_ADDRESS = 'https://api.deepinfra.com/v1/openai'`, `VLLM_KEY` matching your DeepInfra API key, and set `model` to `google/gemma-3-27b-it`.

 ## Result analysis

 To read how to analyse logs from FlySearch, please see the documentation.